Also known as: Salmon patch and Nevus flammeus

 A stork bite is due to a stretching (dilation) of certain blood vessels.
 It may become darker when the child cries or the temperature changes.
 It may fade when pressure is put on it.

 A stork bite usually looks pink and flat.
 A baby may be born with a stork bite.
 It may also appear in the first months of life.
 Stork bites may be found on the forehead, eyelids, nose, upper lip, or back of the neck.

-A doctor can diagnose a stork bite simply by looking at it.
+A health care provider can diagnose a stork bite simply by looking at it.
 No tests are needed.